Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Model

 \section{Model}

-We consider a semi-infinite system with two Rashba layers at its surface (or interface to a substrate), labeled $A$ and $B$.
-Each layer is described by a 2D Rashba Hamiltonian and coupled with a spin-independent interaction.
-The corresponding Hamiltonian of the two-layer system is
+We consider a semi-infinite system with two Rashba layers at its surface (or interface to a substrate) labeled $A$ and $B$.
+Each layer is described by a 2D Rashba Hamiltonian and they are coupled with a spin-independent interaction.
+The corresponding Hamiltonian of the two-layer system is \ , where